VasanthThoraliKumaran/aws-for-developer/getting-started/aws-overview.md

 # AWS
 - Amazon Web Services (AWS) is a leading cloud provider.
-- Thry provide servers and services that we an use on demand and scale it easily.
+- It provides servers and services that we can use on demand and scale it easily.

 ## AWS Cloud - Usecases
 - Aws allows us to build sophisticated and scalable applications.